Adam Bair's Consumer Protection Resources

 • Misrepresenting the amount of the debt, the legal status of the debt, or who they are.

-If a collector does any of these, write down the date, the time, the caller, and what was said.
+If a collector does any of these, write down the date, time, caller, and what was said.
 Save the voicemail.
 The pattern is the case.

 What I would tell someone who got a collection call this week

 I cannot tell you what to do in your case.
 I am not your lawyer.
-The right move depends on the amount of the debt, the type of debt, the law of your state, and your facts.
-The federal statute is the floor, not the ceiling.
+The right move depends on the amount of the debt.
+The type of debt.
+The law of your state.
+Your facts.
+The federal law is the floor, not the ceiling.
 Many states give you more.

 What I can describe is what the framework looks like in general: